-I enjoy all aspects of higher education, and teach at all levels, predominantly at Level 4 and 5.
 My teaching style is interactive, inclusive and student-centred, and aims to make theory relevant and applied to practice in all teaching sessions.
-I also love to work across professional boundaries, teaching on Occupational Therapy, Advancing Practice and Physicians Associate programmes in the School.
+I also love to work across professional boundaries, in an inter-professional setting.

-My Doctoral research explored the “The learning experiences of student physiotherapists with visual impairments”.
-My other research interests include the experiences of disabled students, inter-professional education, student experience and academic support.
+My Doctoral research explored “The learning experiences of student physiotherapists with visual impairments”.
+My other research interests include learning experiences, inter-professional education, student experience and academic support.

 Frank, H., McLinden, M., Douglas, G. (2014) Investigating the learning experiences of physiotherapy students with visual impairments: an exploratory study.
 British Journal of Visual Impairment 32: 223

 Thomas, Y., Frank, H., Mauro-Bracken, L., Goodall, D., Thackeray, K., Jones, R. (2014).
 The value of writing groups and the barriers to writing: A response.
 International Journal of Therapy and Rehabilitation 21(6), 259

 N. Metje; H. L. Frank; P. Croft (2007) Can't do maths--understanding students' maths anxiety Teaching Mathematics and its Applications 26: 79-88